Skip to main content

 Follow us:

-Over the course of the past 15 years, cocaine use has risen sharply in the United States.
+Over the past 15 years, cocaine use has risen sharply in the United States, leading to an increase in the symptoms of cocaine withdrawal.
 With an estimated 5 million Americans using cocaine each year, the drug has found its way into more and more homes.
 Wreaking havoc on the mind and body, cocaine is a dangerous narcotic with potent, sometimes lethal effects.
-With the increase in Fentanyl production as well as the common practice of cutting cocaine with Fentanyl, there has never been a more dangerous time to be using.
-By learning more about the dangers of cocaine and the symptoms of cocaine withdrawal, you can help someone suffering from cocaine addiction.
+Whether used recreationally or more habitually, cocaine addiction can rapidly take hold of individuals, causing significant mental and physical health problems.

 What is Cocaine?